 “At the best of times, social distancing is often either an inconvenience or an imposition on persons with a disability and this has only been made more evident at this time.” – Donna Jodhan, President of Barrier-free Canada

 Social distancing is causing additional and exacerbated barriers and limitations for persons with disabilities.
-This includes those who don’t have the funds for in-home internet or equipment to go online, no access to critical health information, limited physical abilities and don’t drive in attempted to shop for vital need.
+This includes those who don’t have the funds for in-home internet or equipment to go online, no access to critical health information, limited physical abilities and don’t drive in attempt to shop for vital needs.
 Those who have always relied on grocery delivery strategies due to physical limitations are now finding themselves at the back of very long line-ups.
 People with disabilities can only hope that all levels of government recognize the dilemma and find ways to provide resources to obtain their necessities.

 Did you know there are so many ways technology can be optimized to increase accessibility and inclusion for people with disabilities…which can be universal for anyone?
 Many tools and features are even FREE.
 You have screen reader and text-to-speech tools, closed and audio captioning, web accessibility checkers, color contrast checkers, Microsoft accessibility features, social media features, amongst others.